Enhancing a donor profile with employment data

 By analyzing these matching gift marketing indicators, you can gain insights into what resonates with your audience, allowing you to evaluate, refine, and adjust your strategies over time.

-Bonus: Utilize 360MatchPro’s enterprise text functionality.
+Bonus: Utilize Double the Donation’s enterprise text functionality.

 In addition to hosting a dedicated matching gift awareness campaign, another way to use text marketing involves following up with donors after they give to your cause.
 This allows you to target individual givers with personalized messaging at the height of their engagement with your cause, increasing the likelihood that they’ll take the next step for a matching gift.